Tube Guitar Amp Overdrive

 The Marshall 1987 amplifier's preamp first gain stages are intentionally biased off center to induce early asymmetric clipping.
 The Lead channel uses a 2.7K cathode resistor to shift the bias toward cutoff and bring on early negative lobe cutoff clipping.
 The negative lobe clipping will occur earlier than the positive lobe (which gets clipped much later by grid clipping).

 Marshall 1987 first preamp stages are biased warm and cool with 820 and 2.7K ohm cathode resistors.
 Marshall also employs a very large 320uF and very small .68uF cathode bypass caps, and .022uF and .0022uF coupling caps to differentiate the overdrive tones of the two channels.
 The Lead channel uses a cathode resistor of 2.7K to shift the bias toward cutoff to cause asymmetric clipping.
-It also uses a very small .68uF cathode bypass cap and .0022uF coupling cap to reduce bias shift recovery time and prevent blocking distortion.
+It also uses a very small .68uF cathode bypass cap and .0022uF coupling cap to reduce bias excursion recovery time and prevent blocking distortion.

 The Marshall 1987's normal channel biases the first gain stage off center to the warm side using a small 820 ohm cathode resistor to get early positive lobe grid clipping.
 All things being equal grid clipping tends to be harder than cutoff clipping.
 Biasing the two 1987 channels differently offers up different clean and overdrive tones on each channel.